AudiosurfResearch/wavebreaker-rs/README.md

 ```

 To connect, use the latest Wavebreaker client with ``forceInsecure`` set to ``true`` in its config.
 This is only intended for local testing.
-*The end goal of this endeavour is to have feature parity with the [TypeScript version!](https://github.com/AudiosurfResearch/Wavebreaker)*

 ## What works currently?
 - Logging in/registering via Steam